Quantum arithmetic with the Quantum Fourier Transform

 We can design a quantum circuit to multiply two $n$-bit numbers by performing $n$ consecutive controlled QFT additions.
 The result will be a $2n$-qubit register encoding the number $a\cdot b$.
 The circuit is shown in Figure \ref{qft_multiplier}.

-The first adder block, labelled as $2^0\Sigma$, takes as input the $n$ qubits representing a number $a$, and $2n$ qubits representing the number $0$.
-The block first computes the quantum Fourier transform of number $0$, \textit{i.e.}, $\ket{\phi(0)}$, and then applies conditional phase rotation gates to evolve the state into $\ket{\phi(0+a)}$.
+The first adder block, labelled as $2^0\Sigma$, takes as input the $n$ qubits representing a number $a$ and $2n$ qubits representing the number $0$.
+Before starting we prepare an initial ancillary state taking the Quantum Fourier Transform of number $0$, \textit{i.e.}, $\ket{\phi(0)}$, and then the $2^0\Sigma$ block applies a series of conditional phase rotation gates to evolve the state into $\ket{\phi(0+a)}$.
 The block is controlled by the least significant qubit of $\ket{b}$ so it produces the output state

-We apply a second QFT adder controlled by $b_{n-1}$.
+The next step is a second QFT adder controlled by $b_{n-1}$.
 Now the phase addition is scaled by a factor $2^1$ so that the output state will be

-We proceed in a similar fashion with the remaining blocks.
-When the last QFT adder is applied, we get the output state
+We now proceed in a similar fashion with the remaining blocks.
+When the last QFT adder is applied, the output state is

 The key to compute the product $a\cdot b$ is to select the proper conditional phase rotation gates to implement each QFT adder block.
 After computing the QFT of $0$, we obtain the output state